Mitigated risk, meaningful returns: Structured products’ time has come

 The attractions of structured products as a risk management tool may create the impression that investors need to sacrifice significant upside to achieve their goals.

-However, McMillan notes that structured products have a track record of not just removing downside risk, but also delivering significant upside returns.
+However, McMillan says structured products have a track record of not just removing downside risk, but also delivering significant upside returns.

 McMillan says an analysis of Investec’s structured products over the years have shown that they have, in most cases, delivered superior returns for investors than the underlying indices.